Pey-B/Azure-Honeypot-Sentinel-Lab/README.md

 This project simulates a real-world SOC workflow by deploying a honeypot in Microsoft Azure, capturing attacker traffic, enriching logs with geolocation data, and visualizing live attacks on a world map using an Azure Sentinel workbook.

-It demonstrates skills in threat detection, cloud security, log analysis, watchlists, and KQL.
+It demonstrates skills in threat detection, cloud security, log analysis, and KQL.

 ---
 ![Azure](https://img.shields.io/badge/Microsoft%20Azure-0089D6?style=for-the-badge&logo=microsoftazure&logoColor=white)